 With the support of a NOAA Marine Debris Program Prevention grant, the Center for Alaskan Coastal Studies (CACS) expanded on their zero-waste program in schools and businesses across the Kenai Peninsula, including Homer, Seward, and other communities, integrated new schools and shared new information.

 What is the project and why is it important?

 Many businesses and schools in Alaska use a large amount of single-use plastics, from lunch trays and plastic utensils, to plastic bags and straws.
 This increases stress on landfills, while also creating the potential for the introduction of new marine debris if there is not proper waste disposal infrastructure available.

-Experienced teachers and classes will assist new teachers in implementing zero-waste campaigns in their classrooms and on their campuses, measuring the amount and type of waste they generate, and identifying opportunities to make changes and reduce waste.
-As with previous years, students will also have the opportunity to participate in local cleanups at small communities on Kachemak Bay, with further remote cleanups at Gore Point and on Augustine Island.
+Experienced teachers and classes assisted new teachers in implementing zero-waste campaigns in their classrooms and on their campuses, measuring the amount and type of waste they generated, and identified opportunities to make changes and reduce waste.
+As with previous years, students also had the opportunity to participate in local cleanups at small communities on Kachemak Bay, with further remote cleanups at Gore Point and on Augustine Island.

-CACS will also work with the business community to enroll additional companies in the Green Star program - a certification program that guides businesses in pollution prevention and integrating sustainability in business process.
-CACS conducts community presentations on environmental issues, and then works with businesses to provide guidance on Green Star implementation options and opportunities, including waste audits and zero-waste initiatives.
+CACS also worked with the business community to enroll additional companies in the Green Star program - a certification program that guides businesses in pollution prevention and integrating sustainability in business process.
+CACS conducted community presentations on environmental issues, and then worked with businesses to provide guidance on Green Star implementation options and opportunities, including waste audits and zero-waste initiatives.